Homecoming Weekend, October 17-18, 2025

 As Iona meets the opportunities inherent in an evolving educational landscape, we continue to evolve with it and incorporate rapidly emerging technologies such as Artificial Intelligence into the classroom.

 Iona’s mission-driven dedication to the transformative powers of teaching and learning continues to remain paramount and is reflected in this exciting initiative.
-Founded in 2024 through the generosity of Marc Gabelli and the EMG Madonna Foundation, the Gabelli Center advances Iona’s leadership in Catholic education both on campus and off.
+Founded in 2024, the Gabelli Center is shaped by the vision of Marc Gabelli and exemplifies his long-standing commitment to Catholic education.
+It is made possible by his generosity and that of the EMG Madonna Foundation.

 Leading the Way in Teaching Innovation